According to her fans and bandmates she is the best kept secret of Tilburg: a woman with strong

 Back in the Netherlands, Liseth started playing with - lost out of sight and

-found again - guitarist/singer Eric van Dijsseldonk and bassist Lucas Beukers.
+found again - guitarist/singer Eric van Dijsseldonk, not unknown to the lovers

-The collective love for well-written acoustic songs and americana, and the
+The collective love for well-written acoustic and amricana songs and the

 organic guitarsounds of the sixties and seventies, brought these three